Brunfelsia pauciflora

 Brunfelsia pauciflora is a species of flowering plant in the family Solanaceae, the nightshades.
 It is endemic to Brazil, and it is grown in cultivation.
-A shrubby perennial plant grown in gardens, its common names include today, tomorrow together, yesterday, today and tomorrow, morning-noon-and-night, kiss me quick, and Brazil raintree.
+A shrubby perennial plant grown in gardens, its common names include yesterday-today-and-tomorrow, morning-noon-and-night, kiss-me-quick, and Brazil raintree.

 Cultivars bred for ornamental use include the common 'Eximia', the smaller, more floriferous 'Floribunda', and 'Macrantha', which has larger flowers without white throats.
 This plant has gained the Royal Horticultural Society's Award of Garden Merit.

 Nomenclature

 The genus name Brunfelsia commemorates sixteenth century German monk, Otto Brunfels.
 The specific epithet pauciflora is Latin for 'few-flowered'.